 While trying to wrap my mind around #2 – aka giving up 18 hours of my life for, best case scenario, a view of the fireworks framed by trees from the garden – I turned #3 over in my mind.
 Could I justify dropping that much money on one night?
 Every frugal bone in my body screamed HELL TO THE NO out of habit.

 New Years Eve in Sydney’s Royal Botanic Garden

 The Royal Botanic Garden provides some of the best and most easily accessible views of the Sydney Opera House, Sydney Harbour Bridge, and city skyline.
 It’s an extremely popular location from which to catch the Sydney New Years Eve fireworks.

-There are three ticketed New Years Eve parties held in the Royal Botanic Garden: Lawn With The View, The Point, and Midnight At The Oasis.
+There are a few ticketed New Years Eve parties held in the Royal Botanic Garden: Lawn With The View, The Point, and Midnight At The Oasis.
 If you don’t have a ticket to one of these, the only other location from which you can view the fireworks in the Botanic Garden is at Mrs. Macquarie’s Point, the wooded hill just behind The Point and Midnight At The Oasis (see rejected Option #2 above).
 The garden is closed to non-ticket holders at 3pm, but in reality you’ll need to arrive by 10am if you want a chance at a decent spot at the point.